 By answering these questions, you can begin the process of being kind to yourself.
 You may find that you have better questions to ask yourself that change from situation-to-situation.
 Feel free to add those in the comments below.

 I am frustrated that I yelled at my little one even though they didn’t know better.
 What I need to do is go in and apologize to them and explain why I got upset in the situation.
-I could have reacted different, but I was so frustrated over how I was treated in the office today that it was only a matter of time before I did something.
+I could have reacted differently, but I was so frustrated over how I have treated in the office today that it was only a matter of time before I did something.
 Maybe I should do some mental exercises in the car on my way home to help alleviate that frustration I was feeling all afternoon?
 Thinking about this situation is only compounding my frustration, so I should probably let it go.
 But what if this happens again?
 Maybe taking a few minutes to breathe before saying anything to the little one would help.
-I may be still upset with them, but I want to watch how I express that frustration because it doesn’t make me feel good afterwards.
+I may be still upset with them, but I want to watch how I express that frustration because it doesn’t make me feel good afterward.
 I need to recognize that I messed up, apologize, and move on because this doesn’t add anything positive to my life.
 If this happens again, I will recognize my imperfections, apologize, and find some fun activity to engage my little one in for bonding.

 As you can see, you don’t let yourself off the hook, but you do explore how to handle the situation in the present and in the future.
 It’s about engaging with yourself and understanding why you do what you do.

 For more on the matter of self-compassion, I cannot recommend Dr. Kristin Neff’s book Self Compassion* enough.
 Reading her book is one of the main reasons why I wanted to write this series: I found my need to be self-compassionate increased once I became a parent.
-I was always hard on myself, but adding a little one to the mix increased my chances of being unfair of my personal expectations.
+I was always hard on myself, but adding a little one to the mix increased my chances of being unfair to my personal expectations.
 I recognized that the advice she gave regarding mindfulness and self-compassion could be applied to my parenting techniques and my daily life with minimal effort on my part.
 This book is well worth the read.

 There’s no Comparison

 Social media can put a serious cramp in any sort of compassion we attempt to feel for ourselves.
 Most people have specially curated profiles that put their best face forward.
-Perfect lives, jobs that they love, children that are angels, seeing these profile make it hard to remember that they have the same issues you do behind closed doors.
+Perfect lives, jobs that they love, children that are angels, seeing these profiles make it hard to remember that they have the same issues you do behind closed doors.

 The key for you is to stop giving into that desire to compare with others, particularly with parenting.
 Time and again studies come out saying that by comparing with others we are doing ourselves more harm than good.